CashMoneyAP: Early life

-Alex Christian Jean Petit, Sr. was born in Guadelope, France on May 19, 1995.
+Alex Christian Jean Petit, Sr. was born in Guadeloupe, a French-Caribbean island, on May 19, 1995.
 He started making "type beats", which is production in the style of certain popular artists, and posted them on YouTube, where he eventually gained a following.
-His pseudonym, "CashMoneyAP", originates from the name of the label Cash Money Records and his initials (Alex Petit).
+His stage name, "CashMoneyAP", originates from the name of the label Cash Money Records and his initials (Alex Petit).

 Career

-Petit has produced beats for artists such as Roddy Ricch, Lil Skies, Gucci Mane, and more.
+Petit has produced beats for artists such as Roddy Ricch, Lil Skies, Gucci Mane, NLE Choppa, and more.
 Between 2013 and 2014, he started gaining attention in Chicago when he started producing beats for prominent drill rappers such as Fredo Santana, Lil Jay and Famous Dex.
 He started to gain mainstream attraction after he produced Lil Skies' song "Nowadays", which peaked at number 55 on the Billboard Hot 100.

 Other ventures

 Petit founded the record label and production collective Cash Gang in early 2020.
 Its roster includes record producers Daniel Moras, Layz, Luci G, Palaze, Relly Made, Santo, Tig, Weird Mahdi, SZR, YoungKio and YoungNef.
 It is a subsidiary of the record label Petit is signed to, Victor Victor Worldwide.
 Petit is also signed as a producer to Universal Music Publishing Group and as a recording artist to Atlantic Records.